pytorch/ignite/README.md

 See other projects at ["Used by"](https://github.com/pytorch/ignite/network/dependents?package_id=UGFja2FnZS02NzI5ODEwNA%3D%3D)

-If your project implements a paper, represents other use-cases not covered in our official tutorials, Kaggle competition\'s code or just your code presents interesting results and uses Ignite.
+If your project implements a paper, represents other use-cases not covered in our official tutorials, Kaggle competition's code or just your code presents interesting results and uses Ignite.
 We would like to add your project in this list, so please send a PR with brief description of the project.

 <!-- ############################################################################################################### -->